Chapter Seven: The Ravellers

 Another while later, I had another thought.
 “Wait a minute, if you never draw your sword, how do you practice?”

-“Though many things require practice, this one does not.
+“Though many things in life require practice, this one does not.
 Should a tragedy occur wherein I am forced to draw my sword, the Stern God’s guidance will be enough.
 And I certainly would not practice in front of you.”

 “Okay, but you should totally practice with Yali!”